 Plan Amendment or Termination.
-Our board of directors or another duly authorized committee has the authority to has the authority to amend, suspend, or terminate our 2015 Plan, provided that such action does not materially impair the existing rights of any participant without such participant's written consent.
+Our board of directors or another duly authorized committee has the authority to amend, suspend, or terminate our 2015 Plan, provided that such action does not materially impair the existing rights of any participant without such participant's written consent.
 Certain material amendments also require the approval of our stockholders.